 (d) men's issues, epecially male relationship and sexual issues related to trauma, abuse, and neglect,

-Please call or email me for an individual, couples or family therapy, or agency consultation today.
-I provide sessions in my office and via e-counseling using SKYPE or OoVoo for those clients who are abroad or who have relocated.
+Please call or text me (512/589-1066) or email me (firstname.lastname@example.org) for an individual or couples therapy, or your interest in assessment and evaluation today.
+I provide sessions in my office and via e-counseling using a HIPPA compliant technogloy for those clients who are abroad or who have relocated.

 My office address is: